-The metallic Long-Legged Fly is fast and friendly, eating some annoying insects instead of human food.
+The metallic Long-Legged Fly is fast and friendly, choosing annoying insects for a meal instead of human food scraps.

-This metallic green, copper or blue fly with bright red eyes can be found wandering between leaves in a forest, flowers in a meadow or along vegetation at the edges of ponds, lakes or marshes.
-Their legs are slightly longer in proportion to their bodies compared to other types of flies.
-They hold their wings away from their body instead of folding them flat against it.
+This metallic green, copper, or even blue fly with bright red eyes can be found jetting between leaves in a forest or around flowers in a meadow.
+This type of fly is also at home along vegetation at the edges of ponds, lakes, or marshes.
+Its legs are slightly longer in proportion to its body compared to other types of flies.
+It holds its wings away from the body instead of folding them flat against it.

-Little is known about this fly's complete life cycle.
-Larvae have been found in rotten plant matter, but have also been found feeding on small aquatic organisms as well.
-This duplicity may be possible because the popular habitat for this fly is near water, allowing the larvae a more diverse growing and feeding ground.
+A Long-Legged Fly feeds on smaller insects like aphids, mites, gnats, beetle larva and smaller flies.
+This makes it a beneficial insect because it removes plant-harming bugs.
+Larvae (maggots) have been found in rotten plant matter, but they have also been found feeding on small aquatic organisms as well.
+This may be possible because common habitat for this fly is near water, allowing the larvae a more diverse growing and feeding ground.
+Little else is known about this fly's complete life cycle.

 Scientific Name: Chrysosoma spp.

 Size (Adult; Length): 2mm to 6mm (0.08in to 0.23in)